LennartHennigs/DIYStreamDeck/README.md

 ## Features

 - Assign keyboard shortcuts or key sequences to the keypad keys
+- All key definitions are defined in a JSON file stored on the Pi Pico
+- Define "folders" - a new keypad definition scheme that can be tied to a single key
 - Define global shortcuts in a `global` section for both, folders and apps
 - The keypad can determine the active application - you can load app-specific shortcuts (with `watchdog.py` on a Mac)
 - Use the  `_otherwise` section to assign shortcuts for non-defined apps (with `watchdog.py` on a Mac)
 - Launch applications (with `watchdog.py` on a Mac)
-- Define "folders" - a new keypad definition scheme that can be tied to a single key
-- Build your own plugins and its commands.
-Plugins are included for ...
+- Plugins included for ...
   - Audio playback
   - Spotify
   - Philips Hue
-- All key definitions are defined in a JSON file stored on the Pi Pico
+- A simple plugins system to create your own.

 ## Hardware Requirements